Trott/solr-proxy/README.md

 solr-proxy has the following default rules:

-* Reject any requests other than GET and HEAD
+* Reject any request methods other than GET
 * Only allow the `/solr/select` path
 * Block requests with `qt` and `stream.*` query parameters.